 DO YOU HAVE A FAVOURITE OR MOST MEANINGFUL PIECE?

 All works are very close to my heart.
 Every piece is a piece of myself and has a story behind.
 Although now I am working on my latest series, which follows my current life cycle - it’s very personal.

 WHERE DOU YOU SEEK INSPIRATION?

-Life experiences, talking with people and discovering the life cycles they go through, my own growth...
-My life in Switzerland, the life I had in Shanghai and Chicago with my daughter and my husband enjoying a crazy expat life during 3 years.
-My work is very much influenced of living a wonderful life in Shanghai with a newborn baby in the middle of a 20 Million city.
+Life experiences, talking with people and discovering the life cycles they go through, my life in Switzerland with my husband and my daughter, the life w had in Shanghai and Chicago with my daughter and my husband enjoying a crazy expat life during 3 years.
+My work is very much influenced of living a wonderful life in Shanghai with a newborn baby in the middle of a 20 Million city (SH).
 Shanghai and Chicago were a constant source of inspiration and still are an inspiration.
-Beeing back means everything to me, everything I wanted for now.
+Beeing back means everything to me, everything we wanted for now.
 The inspiration now is also living in the countryside (compare to Shanghai and Chicago:-) We all love the nature and I find inspiration.

 WHAT'S PLAYIN IN YOUR STUDIO RIGHT NOW?

 I listen to local Swiss Radio the whole day and I turn it louder for Ed Sheran and Adele.